 Filling your diet with colorful foods high in antioxidants is a great way to protect yourself against disease.
 Adding salads and other vegetables to your meals is important, but you can also sneak in extra nutrients by snacking on fruits, nuts, and whole grains instead of chips and candy bars.

 And don’t forget to stay hydrated.
-A study published by the National Institutes of Health confirms what we intuitively know, that dehydration “impairs cognitive performance.”
+In addition to keeping your body energized and functioning properly, water helps you achieve optimal cognitive function as well.
 If you’re struggling with maintaining attention or organizing your work and life processes, this creates stress and inhibits your other self-care efforts.
 Splurge on a quality water bottle you love and keep it filled and on hand throughout the day.

-We know that exercise is critical in self-care for nurses—for anyone.
+We know that exercise is critical in self-care for nurses, just as it is for anyone.
 Yet we often sacrifice the time for exercise because of more urgent activities in our daily schedules.
 Letting important commitments to physical self-care take priority over pressing items on your to-do list, though, may be an investment in your health both in the short-term and long-term.

-The CDC recommends 75–150 minutes of exercise weekly, but this can be done in a format that works best for your life and busy schedule.
-You can break it up into segments throughout the week, and even throughout the day.
-Moderate-intensity movement—like an energizing walk—counts, too.
-Taking a 15-minute shift break for an outdoor walk contributes not only to your exercise goals but can also boost your energy for your workday.
+The CDC recommends 75–150 minutes of exercise weekly, which can sound like an overwhelmingly high amount.
+But those minutes can be divided up into smaller segments throughout the week and even throughout the day.
+Moderate-intensity movement—like an energizing outdoor walk—can happen during a 15-minute shift and not only help you achieve your exercise goals but boost your energy.

 Restore Your Body with Good Sleep

 Sleep plays a tremendous role in rejuvenating the body.
 From reinforcing the immune system to regulating hormone production, regular rest is an essential part of caring for your body.
 Johns Hopkins sleep expert and neurologist Mark Wu, M.D., Ph.D., explains that during healthy sleep, “the brain is engaged in a number of activities necessary to life—which are closely linked to quality of life.”

 Assuring good sleep takes some intentionality, though, especially when you’re carrying numerous demands and stresses.
-These are some tips for improving the quality of sleep:
+These are some tips for improving your quality of sleep:

 Self-Care for Nurses Habit #3: Nurture Your Spirit

-Though it may seem counterintuitive, taking time to relax, have fun, or pursue a personal interest can actually boost self-care for nurses.
-A comprehensive study published by the National Institutes of Health links pleasurable activities to positive physical and psychological outcomes.
+Returning to childhood interests can boost happiness and relieve stress.
+And a comprehensive study published by the National Institutes of Health links pleasurable activities to positive physical and psychological outcomes.

 Outside of work, maybe it’s time to try a new hobby or explore a latent passion.
 Fuel your creativity by taking a class or joining a club.
 If you’re an extrovert, being part of a group may energize you even more.

 And maybe it’s time to play again—game night, anyone?
 Turning your attention from work and other responsibilities will lift your mood.
 Laughter increases your oxygen intake and endorphins.
 In fact, it can even strengthen your immune system and help your body produce natural painkillers.
 However you go about it, welcome refreshment into your life.

 Self-Care for Nurses Habit #4: Make Room for Relationships

-Building healthy relationships requires time and commitment, but it’s a worthwhile effort in self-care for nurses.
+Building healthy relationships requires time and commitment, but it’s worth it.